JelloToad64/jellotoad64-website-repo/README.md

 <h1>README</h1>
-<p>A website im designing for myself. currently unuseable on mobile, first i plan to finish the site, then work on mobile.</p>
+<p>A website im designing for myself. currently not nice to use on mobile, first i plan to finish the site, then work on mobile.</p>